riojiangTDD/Riojiang_CCA_DigitalElectronics_2020/week3/README.md

 ### Punch List
-  * Must Have:
+Must Have:
-    * Temperature sensor
+-Temperature sensor
-    * Speakers
+-Speakers
-    * Distance sensor
+-Distance sensor
-    * Led light
+-Led light

-  * Nice to Have:
+Nice to Have:
-    According to the distance the shield can make more plenty sounds
+-According to the distance the shield can make more plenty sounds